glotchimo/aperio/README.md

 **Coming down:**
 - Rows are pulled sequentially from the top of the sheet and recombined.
-- Data is put in a UDSIFile object, from which it can be exported to its original state.
+- Data is put in a AperioFile object, from which it can be exported to its original state.

 ## Quickstart

-First, install UDSI with `pip`.
+First, install Aperio with `pip`.

-    pip install udsi
+    pip install aperio

-As of version 0.1.0, UDSI is completely headless, so usage is in the context of Python.
+As of version 0.1.0, Aperio is completely headless, so usage is in the context of Python.
 Also note: all of these examples are assuming you've already instantiated an authenticated Client object.

 **Uploading a file:**

-    from udsi.utils import build
+    from aperio.utils import build

     file = build('path/to/file')
     r = await client.upload(file)

 **Retrieving, rebuilding, and exporting a file:**

-    from udsi.utils import rebuild
+    from aperio.utils import rebuild

     response, data = await client.get('file id')
     file = rebuild(response, data)